 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please fill out our online application form

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact firstname.lastname@example.org

 Head of a Bull, 2nd-3rd century C.E.
 Terracotta, 4 3/8 x 2 1/16 in.
 (11.1 x 5.3 cm).
 Brooklyn Museum, Gift of Evangeline Wilbour Blashfield, Theodora Wilbour, and Victor Wilbour honoring the wishes of their mother, Charlotte Beebe Wilbour, as a memorial to their father, Charles Edwin Wilbour, 16.305.
 Creative Commons-BY (Photo: Brooklyn Museum, CUR.16.305_NegA_print_bw.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Terracotta head of a bull probably Osiris-Apis.
-Double plume headress with sun disk at base flanked by two horns.
-Cast hollow in one piece mold.
+Terra cotta head of a bull probably Osiris-Apis.
+Double plume headdress with sun disk at base flanked by two horns.
+Cast hollow in one piece mould.